Matthew 4:13: Commentary from the Church Fathers

 Glossa Ordinaria: He came as Luke writes to Nazareth, where He had been brought up, and there entering into the synagogue, He read and spoke many things, for which they sought to throw Him down from the rock, and thence He went to Capernaum; for which Matthew has only, And leaving the town of Nazareth, He came and dwelt at Capernaum.

 Glossa Ordinaria: Nazareth is a village in Galilee near Mount Tabor; Capernaum a town in Galilee of the Gentiles near the Lake of Gennesaret; and this is the meaning of the word, on the sea coast.
 He adds further in the borders of Zabulon and Naphtali, where was the first captivity of the Jews by the Assyrians.
 Thus where the Law was first forgotten, there the Gospel was first preached; and from a place as it were between the two it was spread both to Jews and Gentiles.

 Saint Remigius: He left one, viz.
 Nazareth, that He might enlighten more by His preaching and miracles.
 Thus leaving an example to all preachers that they should preach at a time and in places where they may do good, to as many as possible.
-In the prophecy, the words are these, At that first time the land of Zabulon and the land of Naphtali was lightened, and at the last time was increased the way of the sea beyond Jordan, Galilee of the Gentiles.
-(Is.
-9:1.)
+In the prophecy, the words are these, At that first time the land of Zabulon and the land of Naphtali was lightened, and at the last time was increased the way of the sea beyond Jordan, Galilee of the Gentiles (Isaiah 9:1).